gemini-rtsw/gemini-docs/howtos/CentOS8-VM.rst

 The typical workflow is to
   * clone_ a project,
   * enter its directory and do some changes,
-  * test to build while hopefully all dependecies_ are installed using the typical command set (for *EPICS* projects usually something like :code:`make distclean uninstall all`),
+  * test to build while hopefully all dependencies_ are installed using the typical command set (for *EPICS* projects usually something like :code:`make distclean uninstall all`),
   * :code:`git commit -a` those changes and
   * :code:`tito tag` them.
   * Then those changes could be released as *RPM* to the repository doing :code:`RSYNC_USERNAME=koji tito release gemrtsw-el8-x86_64`